Programs

 Key activities during the pilot phase include:

-• Planting and maintaining vegetable garden
+• Planting and maintaining a vegetable garden

 • Documenting progress and accessibility

-• Building raised bed system
+• Building a 2×8’ raised bed system

 • Outreach to local gardeners participating in this trial for feedback on accessibility of their grow